 Do you buy the generic painkillers or the branded ones?
 And why does it matter?

-When asked whether they would prefer to buy from a product I know, or the cheapest product, 69% of consumers would choose the trusted brand over a cheaper alternative.
+When asked whether they would prefer to buy from a brand they know or the cheapest product, 69% of consumers would choose the trusted brand over a cheaper alternative.

 As consumers, our purchasing decisions come from exposure to marketing messages that ultimately lead us to conclude if one is better than the other.

-The effect is cumulative; built through advertising, PR and “social proof”, and it’s vital to brands if they want to be consistently selected in a crowded marketplace.
-This pulling power is known in the marketing industry as “brand equity”.
+The effect is cumulative; built through advertising, PR and “social proof”, and it’s vital to brands if they want to stand out in a crowded marketplace.
+This pulling power is known in the marketing industry as ‘brand equity‘.

-If you’re trying to build a brand or promote a new product, understanding brand equity is key.
-In this article we will examine brand equity in detail - from what it means and why it’s important, to how you build it and measure it.
+It may sound like just another buzzword, but the truth is, if you’re trying to build a brand or promote a new product, understanding brand equity is key.
+In this article, we’ll walk you through what brand equity really is, and why it’s so important to get it right.

 “the idea that the owner of a well-known brand name can generate more revenue simply from brand recognition.”